Agnes4Him/machine-learning-zoomcamp/midterm-project/README.md

 * Train models using `train` dataset, and validate using `val` dataset

-* Train using following - Logistic regression, Decision tree, RandomForestClassifier, XGBoost + with tuning.
+* Train using following - Linear regression, DecisionTreeRegressor, RandomForestRegressor, XGBoost + with tuning.
 Choose the best model

 * Train the best model using full_train dataset